MarioRuiz/slack-smart-bot/README.md

 For using different hosts or tokens for each service you can use the `chat_gpt`, `dall_e` or `whisper` keys.

 #### ChatGPT
+> for all users

+For a quick introduction play this video:
 [![SmartBot ChatGPT](https://img.youtube.com/vi/zri_R6sLtBA/0.jpg)](https://www.youtube.com/watch?v=zri_R6sLtBA)

 `??
 PROMPT`